 In March 2022, Burcon entered into a collaborative agreement with PIC for the development of high-quality protein ingredients from sunflower seeds.
 Burcon is partnering with Pristine Gourmet, a processor of 100% pure Canadian non-GMO cold pressed virgin oils, to develop Burcon's novel process for the production of sunflower protein ingredients.
 Premium sunflower protein isolate that contains greater than 90% protein purity, with exceptional taste and functionality, has the potential of setting a new benchmark in the growing plant-based ingredients market.
 The project intends to fine-tune and scale up an economical extraction and isolation process from the by-product (pressed cake) of sunflower oil production.
 In March 2022, PIC advanced \$122,707 to Burcon which was recorded as restricted cash and deferred revenue.
-During the quarter ended June 30, 2022, Burcon recognized \$33,220 (2021 - nil) of the co-investment by PIC in research and development expenses.
+During the three and nine months ended September 30, 2022, Burcon recorded \$35,220 and \$68,440, respectively, (2021 - \$nil and \$nil) from deferred revenue to research and development expenses for the co-investment by PIC.

-CEO TRANSITION
+CEO TRANSITION AND APPOINTMENT

 In January 2022, Burcon announced that Mr. Johann Tergesen would be stepping down as President and Chief Executive Officer of the Company.
 To ensure an orderly transition, Mr. Tergesen has continued in an ongoing capacity as an advisor to the Company and Burcon's board of directors.
 Mr. Peter Kappel was appointed as interim Chief Executive Officer on March 1, 2022 while the Company, with the assistance of Kincannon & Reed, an executive search firm specializing in the food and agribusiness sectors, searched for a new chief executive officer.
-As of the date of this MD&A, the search is still ongoing.